Lošinj: History

+Tourism appeared on Lošinj for the first time in 1885 with the appearance of health tourism.
+The first hotel in Lošinj, Vindobona, was built in 1887.

 In 1919, Lošinj, with its partially Italian population, became part of Italy under the terms of the Treaty of Saint-Germain, as confirmed by the 1920 Treaty of Rapallo.
-It was held by them until 1943 when it was occupied by German Wehrmacht and Croatian troops during World War II as part of the Operational Zone Adriatic Coast.
-In 1945 the island and the rest of Croatia became part of Yugoslavia, until Croatia declared independence from the Yugoslav Federation in 1991.
+It was part of Italy until 1943 when it was occupied by German Wehrmacht and Croatian troops during World War II as part of the Operational Zone Adriatic Coast.
+In 1947 the island and the rest of Croatia became part of Yugoslavia, until Croatia declared independence from the Yugoslav Federation in 1991.

 The post-Second World War period saw a substantial exodus (see Istrian–Dalmatian exodus for further details) of its Italian-speaking population to Italy and to other countries.
 According to the last census the number of Italian-speaking citizens in Lošinj were 557 (6.64% of the total official resident population).
 Before the independence of Croatia from the Yugoslav Federation, the official censuses reported the Italian-speaking minority being much smaller (figures quoted in the official census conducted in 1981 shows that the Italian minority accounted only for 1.5% of the resident population).

 Expatriates in Italy and around the world publish a newsletter which keeps their memories and traditions alive.

 On the Island Italian is popular as a second language.

 Due to its temperate climate, and non-withstanding the occasional episode of high winds, Losinj started becoming a tourist destination of international renown.
 Powerful Russian oligarchs and consortia have invested in properties on the Island.
-These developments have been a cause of concern for some of the local population.